AionNext/BizCod/Programming Guide/Method.md

 A **class method** is defined on the data model itself and does not rely on any concrete instance to operate on.
 Conversely, an **instance** method operates on an instance and it requires a specific instance to operate on.

 BizCod uses very subtle notation to differentiate between class and instance methods.
-A single colon `:` indicates instance method and double colon `::` indicates class method.
+A single colon `:` indicates an instance method and double colon `::` indicates a class method.

 The method `isNew` defined before is an instance method.
 Here is an example of a class method